DreekFire/Tides/README.md

 **Full** contains complete examples.
 Currently, there is one example, which is the mouse aim demonstrator.

-Features of the mouse aim demonstrator include:
+1. Mouse Aim Aircraft:
-Mouse control of aircraft
+* Mouse control of aircraft
-Manual and auto aim (slot 1 for manual, 2 for auto) Targeting, lock-on, and lead reticule (default lead reticule mode is "trailing," which shows where you will hit if you fire now)
+* Manual and auto aim (slot 1 for manual, 2 for auto)
+* Targeting, lock-on, and lead reticule (default lead reticule mode is "trailing," which shows where you will hit if you fire now)

+2. Vehicle Missile Interceptor:
+* Drone that rams incoming huge missiles
+* Spreads out arms mounted on spinblocks prior to collision
+* Rolls to rotate arms into place, using information about which arms have already been destroyed (thump missiles only take out one arm at a time, allowing 5 uses)

+3. Ship Identification (WIP):
+* Uses target prioritization cards to measure stats of enemy ships
+* Compares stats to table of known ships to identify them